Majestic-dev/Tester69/README.md

         * Added a new crafting system inspired by dank memer, which is fully customizeable through JSON files
         * Added a new forging system, which is fully customizeable through JSON files

-    - Database
-        * Added a separate database for the giveaways
-        * Added a function to create a database backup

     - Paginator
         * Stopped using the old paginator and created my own one
         * Paginator consists of 5 buttons, where the middle button acts as a "stop" or a "jump to page" button